joulesmith/hilt/README.md

     var Promise = require('bluebird');

     module.exports = function(api) {
+      var modelVariable;

       return {
         // This model will be referenced on both server and client by this name
         modelName: {
+          // these will be stored in the database (in a separate collection) and reloaded upon startup
+          settings: {
+            someSetting: ''
+          },
+          // function called upon server start and upon (possible) setting changes
+          configure: function(){

+            if (!api.modelName.settings.someSetting) {
+              console.log("modelName has not been configured.");
+              return;
+            }

+            modelVariable = api.modelName.settings.someSetting + 'additional processing';
+          },
           // This adds to the database Schema the data to store using the same
           // syntax as mongoose Schemas
           state: {